 The City of Fircrest adopted interim development regulations for critical areas in February 1993.
 These regulations were updated in 2005 to incorporate the best available science and special consideration for anadromous fisheries as required by RCW 36.70A.172.
 The city subsequently updated these regulations in 2015 to ensure consistency with state law as part of the mandatory GMA Update for comprehensive plans and development regulations.

 The GMA also requires the designation of natural resource lands of long-term commercial significance.
 These areas include forest, agriculture, and mineral resource lands.
-Natural resource lands are not found within the City of Fircrest or its Potential Annexation Area.
+Natural resource lands are not found within the City of.